EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * LIVE SYSTEM: Both characters share the lives meaning if one dies, so does the other; Besides the game-over screen, i also made it so collecting a certain amount of coins adds a new life.
 * CUTSCENES: So far it's a "studio intro" basic thing and a placeholder with dialogue but no images but technically got a template with lots of potential.
 * PASSWORD SYSTEM: In case i don't get a proper Save/Load system, this will do.
+* SPACE/GRAVITY ELEMENTS: At least one level is planned to have this.
+* NPC'S AND SIDE CHARACTERS: They're basic but I figured out some good enough stuff.
+* INGAME TEXTS: Yellow and brown objects you interact to read stuff.
+* INGAME GALLERY: Similar to above.

 Not yet: